evans-nyang/terraform-beginner-bootcamp-2023/README.md

 Provide an auto approve flag to automatically approve an apply command e.g `terraform apply --auto-approve`

+#### Terraform Destroy

+Use the command `terraform destroy` to delete and get rid of provisioned cloud service resources.

+Append the auto approve flag to accept deletion when prompted e.g `terraform apply --auto-approve`

 ### Terraform Lock File

 `terraform.lock.hcl` contains the locked versioning for the providers or modules used within the project.